THANK YOU TO OUR MANY AND WONDERFUL LAY MINISTERS!

 Worship in the Episcopal Church is the domain of all, lay and ordained people.
 There are plenty of opportunities to support our liturgies; training is provided multiple times per year and everyone is welcome.

 Working under the leadership of the clergy and vergers, young people age 11 through high school carry the processional cross and the torches, and hold the gospel book for the deacon.
 As they serve in the liturgy, these young people contribute to the parish in important ways and they learn about the care we bring to the workshop of God.
 Older acolytes, who demonstrate particular dedication and skill in their work, are selected to serve as vergers, a position of great responsibility in the liturgy.

-Contact: The Rev. Chris Miller
+Contact: Lee Miller

 Vergers are responsible for overseeing all of the practical aspects of our liturgy.
 Saint Anne’s vergers are dedicated to making each service run smoothly and efficiently, while preserving an atmosphere of quiet reverence.

 Contact: Ben Dupree

 Lay readers and Eucharistic Ministers assist the clergy during worship services.
 Lectors read the lessons and prayers appointed for the day.
 Eucharistic ministers are licensed to administer the chalice and to read lessons and Prayers of the People.
 In addition, certain Eucharistic ministers are also licensed to carry the reserved sacrament from Sunday communion services to the homebound.
 EMs offer the invaluable service of bearing the chalices at communion time.
 This is a sacred ministry and our EMs do it seriously and reverently.
 Training is offered once a year.

 The Altar Guild of Saint Anne’s is composed of four teams with five or six members on each team.
 The team members share a common interest in and devotion to the setting and cleaning of the altar and sacristy of the church according to the tradition concerning the preparation of the elements of the service.